cryptoeconomicslab/ovm-plasma-chamber-spec/core-spec/index.md

 ### challenge

 Adds a new challenge game.
-AC must check the challenge is valid of the parent game.
+Adjudication Contract must check the challenge is valid of the parent game.

 ## Predicate